datacentricdesign/wheelchair-design-platform/docs/workshops/Workshop1.md

 between the two locations.'*
 <a href="https://help.github.com/articles/cloning-a-repository/" target="_blank">(GitHub Help)</a>

-On GitHub, at the top of you repository, click on the green button 'Clone or download' and copy the provided link.
+On GitHub, at the top of your forked repository, click on the green button 'Clone or download' and copy the provided link.

 ![Flowchart Push Button](images/link_clone.png)